emmt/ScientificCameras.jl/README.md

-setgain!(cam, 1.0) # set the gain of the analog to digital conversion setbias!(cam, 0.0) # set the bias of the analog to digital conversion setgamma!(cam, 1.0) # set the gamma correction of the analog to digital conversion setdepth!(cam, 8) # set the number of bits per pixels
+setgain!(cam, 1.0) # set the gain of the analog to digital conversion setbias!(cam, 0.0) # set the bias of the analog to digital conversion setgamma!(cam, 1.0) # set the gamma correction of the analog to digital conversion setdepth!(cam, 8) # set the number of bits per pixel
 ```

 Note that you may choose different settings (for instance, a smaller ROI) and